mildsunrise/simplejack/README.md

 This will create a JACK client named `my-client`, with 1 audio port that outputs a 440Hz tone.
-The `t` passed to the callback is the time in seconds since the client was last activated.
+The `t` passed to the callback is the time in seconds since the client was last activated, or the callback was last changed.

 ## Install